merenlab/anvio.org/help/main/programs/anvi-interactive/index.md

 You can also visit [this page](http://merenlab.org/tutorials/infant-gut/#the-gene-mode-studying-distribution-patterns-at-the-gene-level) to see another practical example from the Infant Gut tutorial.

-## Running anvi-interactive in manual mode
+## Manual mode: visualize anything

-You can initiate the anvi'o interactive interface in manual mode to run it on *ad hoc* data (here is [a tutorial on this](http://merenlab.org/tutorials/interactive-interface/)).
+You can initiate the anvi'o interactive interface in manual mode to run it on *ad hoc* tabular data (here is [a tutorial on this](http://merenlab.org/tutorials/interactive-interface/)).

 Anvi'o interactive interface is initiated with the flag `--manual-mode` and then by providing *any* of the following types of files individually or together: